 After 24 hours, the patient may begin gentle warm salt water rinses several times per day.
 However, vigorous swishing is prohibited for 1 week.

-To help reduce swelling (which peaks on day 3 or 4), have the patient apply ice packs at 30-minute intervals for the first 24 hours and sleep with the head elevated for several days.
+To help reduce swelling (which peaks on day 3 or 4), have the patient apply ice packs—30 minutes on, then 30 minutes off—for the first 24 hours and sleep with the head elevated for several days.

 During the first 3 days, the diet may progress from liquids, to dairy, to soft foods.
 The patient should not chew on the affected side, and should avoid excessively hot or cold foods for 7 days.